Yarin96/Yarin96/README.md

 ## 🙋‍♂️ About Me

-- 🎓 Currently a 2nd year Computer Science student.
+- 🎓 Currently a 2nd Year Computer Science student.

 - 💪 Ambitious, self-motivated, hardworking person and a great team player.